MCmanti/project_02_Optimizing_Online-Store_Data_Management/README.md

 * Handling errors and inconsistencies in stored data.
 * Classifying different types of data.
 * Conducting univariate analysis to interpret data.

+## 📎 Data
+3 excel files are used in this project (CMS extract, ERP extract and a linkin file